2. Set Your Priorities

 Hybrid IT is more than a simple on-premise-vs.-cloud hosting debate – or even a technology debate.
 It is also different than hybrid cloud, which is a specific deployment model that combines public and private cloud services.
 Hybrid IT, by comparison, encompasses cloud and traditional in-house data center technology, and requires examination in a broader context.
 This includes the maturity of the technology infrastructure, existence of multiple clouds, management frameworks, as well as cultural readiness and staffing skills – all with an eye toward improving business outcomes.

 Director of ICT, Science Museum Group

 “It’s a workload-by-workload decision-making process focusing on what’s best for the business,” says Margaret Dawson, senior director of global product marketing at Red Hat, in the HPE Foundations of Hybrid IT report.
 “It’s not just a technology decision about what’s new and sexy.
 It’s about which workloads will have the biggest impact on the business.”
-Business impact – from improving employee productivity to improving customer satisfaction – is increasingly a focus of the modern IT organization, along with longstanding priorities such as cost management.
+Business impact of Hybrid IT and data-driven approach – is increasingly a focus of the modern IT organization, along with longstanding priorities such as cost management.

 Top 3 Business Priorities For IT

 Source: Computerworld Tech Forecast 2017

 There’s no denying that the cloud plays an important role in any transformation plan.
 Nearly 8 in 10 organizations in the Computerworld Tech Forecast 2017 survey have moved at least one application or infrastructure component to the cloud, and 58% say they are getting good, sometimes excellent, business value from the migration.